 There is something that you put into the figure that gives it a life that is other than your own and I think that is an extraordinary thing to be able to do.
 It’s like a little bit of magic.
 The process is fascinating and I think that’s what keeps me constantly working – you are constantly trying to magic something outside yourself.— James Butler

-Born in London Johnny Haynes (1934 – 2005) signed up with Fulham in 1950 at only 17 years old and two years later joined the main team.
-Debuting for the senior team in 1954 he played for Fulham for 18 years up to 1970 his entire England football career.
-He holds the club record of playing 657 games scoring 157 goals.
+Born in London, Johnny Haynes (1934 – 2005) signed up with Fulham in 1950 at only 17 years old.
+He joined the main team two years later.
+Debuting for the senior team in 1954, he played for Fulham for 18 years, up until 1970.
+This was where he spent his entire England football career.
+He holds the club record of playing 657 games and scoring 157 goals.

 The Brazilian player Pele described him as the best passer he had ever seen.
 He became an early star of televised football matches on the BBC network.
-Playing inside forward he was noted both for his skill on the ball and his team leadership qualities, hence captained the England team on 22 occasions.
-In 1961 he was the first English player to be paid a £100 pounds a week (how things have changed)
+Playing inside forward, he was noted both for his skill on the ball and his team leadership qualities.
+Therefore, he captained the England team on 22 occasions.
+In 1961, he was the first English player to be paid a £100 pounds a week (how things have changed).

 The statue sculpted by Douglas Jennings was unveiled in October 2008 at Fulham football club home-ground at Craven Cottage by Mohamed Al Fayed